 Secondly, when you take warm, moist air and cool it you find that the moisture in it condenses, usually on to the surfaces of the container it is within.
 If you pass this same air through the walls of your building the same condensation process occurs but instead of being in a container, it accumulates inside the fabric of your walls, roof or floors or your insulation.

 Why you shouldn’t use a vapour barrier in your walls

 In the UK until relatively recently an impervious full vapour barrier was used on the inner face of a timber frame and was thought to prevent condensation formation by simply blocking the flow of moisture-laden air through the wall.
 However, it has since been found that not only are vapour barriers regularly full of holes which let moisture through during the winter months, they also cause the accumulation of moisture inside the wall during the summer months by preventing moisture escaping towards the interior of the building.

 The high humidity levels and warm temperatures found in these walls combined to form perfect conditions for mould and rot to thrive.
 This was problematic to both the timber structure, as it rots, but also to the inhabitants of the building as mould spores are well known to cause respiratory problems and ill health.

 Vapour barriers can still be useful though.
-One of the few places above ground level where a complete vapour barrier should be used is in flat roofing when using foil faced PIR insulation.
+One of the few places above ground level where a complete vapour barrier should be used is in flat roofing when using foil-faced PIR insulation.
 In this case, you need to lay a full vapour barrier on top of your flat roof deck before you lay the insulation and your flat roof covering.
+Swimming pools are another area where a full vapour barrier, such as the Ampatex Sisalex 518, should also be used because of the persistently high levels of moisture within the building.

 Using a vapour control layer to control condensation